Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 </div>
 {::options parse_block_html="false" /}

 The code resulting from decompilation by these tools, none being perfect, varied greatly in style and quality with no good way of choosing the best candidate.
-It goes to show that there is no generic algorithm for (or general consensus on, for that matter) recovering high-level language constructs from assembly code.
+It just goes to show that there is no generic algorithm for (or general consensus on, for that matter) recovering high-level language constructs from assembly code.
 Take the execution flow, for example.
-A long series of Windows Native API calls with subsequent return value checks (and, upon encountering an error, a return instruction following the resource clean-up), not counting accompanying bells and whistles, constitutes the bare-bones of **_ServerDllInitialiation()_**.
+A long series of Windows Native API calls with subsequent return value checks (and, upon encountering an error, a _ret_ instruction following the mandatory resource clean-up), not counting accompanying bells and whistles, constitutes the bare-bones of **_ServerDllInitialiation()_**.
 In order to represent this type of program organization, built-in decompiler, **_r2snow_**, and **_r2dec_** use the traditional _“if + goto”_ combo, while **_r2ghidra-dec_** translates the same structure into nested iffs.
 Yet another solution is chosen by **_retdec-r2plugin_**: it consists in putting all the clean-up handling code into separate functions that are used in conjunctions with the error-checking if statements, with the end result of producing an easier-to-follow but slightly incorrect (macros should have been utilized instead) code.

 Speaking of execution flow, I noticed a possible bug that could give some insight into decompilation internals (without actually having to consult the source code) as well as make one miss a good portion of the function being reversed.
 At some point in the course of **_ServerDllInitialization()_** disassembling/analysis a few blocks of code got missing.
 For instance, here is an output of radare2’s **_pdd_** command performing “recursive disassemble across the function graph”: